 Use your social media profile to like and link to things your audience finds engaging or interesting.
 Use your social media platforms to interact in the same way you would as if it were your personal social media accounts.
 Embrace the connection that social media builds to have “real-life” conversations with your customers.

 Social media is a powerful tool that can connect you with your audience.
-However, it is also very dangerous.
+However, it is also very risky.
 As the recent United Airlines public relations disaster illustrates, a single bad story can bounce around the Internet and define your company for years.
 Social media is a great tool, but it is also a dangerous one.
 Experienced social media marketing professionals can monitor and manage your social media campaign to ensure that your brand’s personality is created, upheld, and supported with unbranded stories.
 41 Orange provides a robust range of services, including social media marketing tools, to help any company develop a responsive client-base.
 You can use social media to build your brand, embrace it.
-If you're interested in upping your social media game, download our social media content calendar!
+If you're aspiring in upping your social media game, download our social media content calendar!